Liquidity & Technical

 7. Institutional liquidity panel

-A. ADV and turnover
+A. Average daily volume and turnover

 ADV 20d (shares)